 -We are proactively operating our business and adapting policies as more information develops.
 We are still here to respond to your need for our services.

 -We are trained in safe, proper care and preparation of those who have died and are staying current with recommended practices.
 We will still respond to calls when a death occurs.

 -We are taking preventative measures to reduce exposure opportunities in our facilities, keeping commonly used surfaces disinfected, and practicing good hygiene.

 -Remember that there are ways to support families during a loss other than your presence at an event.
 Offer an online condolence, call, or send a card instead.

--With appropriate family permissions, video and audio recordings of services can be made available (on a time delay) for public viewing through our obituary pages.
+-With appropriate family permissions, video and audio recordings of services can be made available as a livestream or recording for public viewing, which can be accessed through our obituary pages.

 We're so grateful for everyone's understanding and cooperation thus far

 We have developed these policies for the safety and health of those we care about...our community, our families, and our staff.
 We believe that prevention is the best defense; taking precautions and making responsible social choices protect the most vulnerable around us as well as ourselves.
 Staying healthy matters to us!